Squares K-theory and 2-Segal spaces: Connection with 2-Segal objects

 \subsection{Stable squares categories}

 We now introduce a notion of ``stability'' for squares categories, that will allow us to connect these structures to 2-Segal objects via the $S^{\square}_\bullet$-construction of \cref{section:Sdot}.
+The notion of a stable squares category is inspired by that of proto-exact categories; see \cref{ex:protoexact}.
 Essentially, a stable squares category satisfies both the proto-Waldhausen conditions and their duals.

 \begin{definition} A squares category $\dcat C$ is \textit{stable} if \begin{itemize} \item[(i)] The functor $i^*\colon \Fun^v\left(\tinysquare, \dcat C\right)\to \Fun^v\left(\tinyspan, \dcat C\right)$ induced by the inclusion $i\colon\tinyspan\hookrightarrow\tinysquare$ admits a section functor $s$. \item[(ii)] There is a natural transformation $w\colon si^*\Rightarrow \id$ whose component on a square is \item[(iii)] The functor $j^*\colon \Fun^v\left(\tinysquare, \dcat C\right)\to \Fun^v \left(\tinycospan, \dcat C\right)$ induced by the inclusion $j\colon\tinycospan\hookrightarrow\tinysquare$ admits a section functor $t$. \item[(iv)] There is a natural transformation $u\colon tj^*\Rightarrow \id$ whose component on a square is and such that the map $u_A$ is a weak equivalence for all $A$. \end{itemize} \end{definition}